tea3/hexo-related-popular-posts/README.md

 ## Cache

-This option improves the generation speed.
+This option improves the generation speed. please set the `cache` option.

 ``` yaml
 popularPosts: